lreynolds188/ATechSol/docs/about/Information.md

 <img alt="Information & security banner" src="/img/Security.jpg" />

-If you are struggling to function or are concerned about the security of your current systems feel free to contact us [here](Contact.md).
+If you or your team are struggling to function or are concerned about the security of your current systems feel free to contact us [here](Contact.md).